cse110-fa21-group25/cse110-fa21-group25/admin/meetings/110321-standup.md

 - Cora added that she would not have gave our team the option to present had she thought we were not ready, meaning that she believes our team is prepared.
 - Pranav asked a question regarding the rabbit hole and risks slides.
 He asked whether the team specific risks/rabbit holes should be removed from the slides or kept?
   - Cora stated that we could keep them there but the main point that she wanted to see were the risks associated with the features that we plan on implementing.
+- Ruby asked Cora what software will the team be able to use for the actual representation?
+  - Cora suggested implementing code in local storage to begin with.
+  - Cora expressed that if we are not familiar with certain databases, software, frameworks that we should avoid them.
+The reason for this is because the team will end up spending more time trying to figure it out rather than implementing.
+  - Cora also stated that the professor wants students to specifically want to stay away from Firebase and REACT.
+    - However, if the team did decide to continue using it, we would need to present a case supporting that we are fully capable of using it and knowledgeable in it.
+  - Justin followed up with a question if the team will be able to use express?
+    - Cora stated that it would be fine.
 - The meeting ended at 5:13PM.

 ## Unfinished Business